-Standard deviation gives information about what size is small, normal, medium, large, or extra-large.
+Standard deviation provides information about what size is small, normal, medium, large, or extra-large.
 Based on the result, the manufacturer would be able to fix the size of pants, shirts, t-shirts, etc.

-Standard deviation is a very important concept.
-It is a statistical analysis tool and helps industries to come up with a general understanding about any parameter for the whole population just by analysing a sample of data.
+Standard deviation is a very important concept from a PMP perspective.
+It is a statistical analysis tool and helps industries to come up with a general understanding about any parameter for the whole population just by analyzing a sample of data.
 Although this technique involves mathematical calculation, the concept is very simple.
-Standard deviation tells you how your data are spread, and based on this information you can develop and market your product.
+Standard deviation tells you how your data are spread.
+Based on this information you can develop and market your product.